 Games of the Year: Tim Schwartz

-As the beat writer for Howard County high school football, volleyball, wrestling, ice hockey, boys lacrosse and tennis, sports reporter Tim Schwartz witnessed a slew of thrilling games and matches during the 2015-16 school year.
+As the beat writer for Howard County high school football, volleyball, wrestling, ice hockey, boys lacrosse, baseball and tennis, sports reporter Tim Schwartz witnessed a slew of thrilling games and matches during the 2016-17 school year.
 In honor of some of those memorable events over the last school year, he has selected and ranked the top 10 sporting events that he covered in person.
 Weight was given to the quality of the game, along with the significance of the outcome.
-The countdown will reveal one game each day over the next week until Tim’s pick for his Game of the Year is announced on Friday, July 8.
+The countdown will reveal one game each day over the next week until Tim’s pick for his Game of the Year is announced on Friday, July 14.

 Tim Schwartz